apptainer/singularity-userdocs/endpoint.rst

 Since we specified ``--order 1``, the ``https://pgp.example.com`` keyserver was placed as the first entry in the list and the default keyserver was moved to second in the list.
-With the keyserver configuration above, all image default image verification performed by Singularity will first reach out to ``https://pgp.example.com`` and then to ``https://keys.sylabs.io`` when searching for public keys.
+With the keyserver configuration above, all image default image verification performed by apptainer will first reach out to ``https://pgp.example.com`` and then to ``https://keys.sylabs.io`` when searching for public keys.